MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-id-partners.md

 ---
-title: Setting up a game at Partner Center, for Managed Partners
+title: Setting up a game app at Partner Center, for Managed Partners
 description: Creating a new game app at Partner Center, enabling the game for Xbox Live, publishing the game to a sandbox, and creating test accounts. ms.date: 02/08/2019 ms.topic: article